 In the past few years, smartphone cameras have come a long way.
-The third-party camera applications are a growing trend, in both android app development and iOS app development.
-However, the camera applications with billions of downloads worldwide could be stealing data and infecting malware.
+Third party camera apps are a growing trend, in both android app development and iOS app development.
+However, camera applications with billions of downloads worldwide could be stealing data and infecting malware.

 A user probably expects a third-party app to add makeup or add a cartoon filter for more interesting selfies or simply to just clean up pictures that are of lower quality.
-Users definitely do not expect or are not aware that these third-party apps could steal and sell personal data, redirect to phishing sites, and spy on the user and plague users with malicious ads.
-But some of these third-party apps actually have been found guilty of doing that.
+Users definitely do not expect or are not aware that these third-party apps could steal and sell personal data, redirect to phishing sites, and spy on the user, and plague users with malicious ads.
+But some of these third party camera apps actually have been found guilty of doing that.

 Third-Party Camera Apps

 Applications that are built by some other developers than that of the manufacturer of the device or the operating system are called third-party apps.
 App development companies for instance or individual developers create numerous android applications.
 Moreover, those manufacturers also build apps for their own devices or known as first-party or ‘native’ applications.
 However, a great majority of available apps are third-party applications.